skirtapaieo/problem-solving-101/README.md

 In all the other repositories, we are trying to have a proper problem solving approach, documented in the README.MD for each repository.

+This expanded problem-solving process provides a more comprehensive view, starting from why the problem is worth solving, through how to solve it, and finally, how to validate the solution.

 Lets have the tournament winner problem as an example.

 ## Step 1 - Need identification (Why)